 Advantages of Anderson’s Bridge

-- It is very easy to obtain the balance point in Anderson’s bridge as compared to Maxwell bridge in case of low quality factor coils.
+- It is very easy to obtain the balance point in Anderson’s bridge as compared to Maxwell bridge in the case of low-quality factor coils.

-- There is no need of variable standard capacitor is required instead of thin a fixed value capacitor is used.
+- There is no need for a variable standard capacitor is required instead of thin a fixed value capacitor is used.

-- This bridge also gives accurate result for determination of capacitance in terms of inductance.
+- This bridge also gives accurate results for the determination of capacitance in terms of inductance.

 Disadvantages of Anderson’s Bridge

-- The equations obtained for inductor in this bridge is more complex as complex as compared to Maxwell’s bridge.
+- The equations obtained for the inductor in this bridge are more complex as compared to Maxwell’s bridge.

-- The addition of capacitor junction increases complexity as well as difficulty of shielding the bridge.
+- The addition of capacitor junction increases complexity as well as the difficulty of shielding the bridge.